PuiPui32071/Blue_Magpie-Recognizer/README.md

 - You can run the `captum.ipynb` to see how the model interprets images.
 We use the method called **Occlusion Attribution** to show the important areas in the image.
 The darker green areas indicate that the model relies more on those areas to distinguish the bird.

 ## 🖥️ Gradio App
+## 🖥️ Gradio App
 - It is inconvenient to change the image path in the code and run it every time we want to make a prediction.
 Therefore, we built a Gradio app that allows you to drag an image and immediately see the prediction and Captum heatmap.
+- By running `gradio_app.ipynb`, you can access the testing interface in your browser.

 ### 🌟 Acknowledgement
 - Thanks to [eBird.org](https://ebird.org/home) for providing such a platform with many valuable statistics for educational purposes :).